EranAAA/schedule-your-day-forntend/README.md

 Is the perfect companion for school, college or university. in simple signup you can build your perfect online week schedule

+## Lessons Learned

+I learned how to implement experiment advanced features such as PWA notification, also learnd to implement notification with firebase.
+Working with complex MongoDB DB.

 ## Demo

 https://schedule-your-day.herokuapp.com/